Help & Support

 Pest control

-• VIVID will look into and treat any communal areas that have signs of pests such as the bin store of shared hallways
+• We’ll inspect and treat any communal areas where there are signs of pests, such as bin stores or shared hallways

-• If you're a shared owner or leaseholder, it is your responsibility to maintain pests and block up the access points in your home, unless your lease states otherwise
+• If you’re a shared owner or leaseholder, you’re responsible for pest control and blocking access points inside your home, unless your lease says otherwise

-• We'll investigate and treat any communal areas
+• We’ll investigate and treat any pest issues found in communal areas

-• We'll block up holes and mesh vents that pests may be using to get into your home
+• Where needed, we’ll also seal holes and mesh vents that pests may be using to access your home

-In most circumstances this is a customer responsibility, however, there are circumstances where we may intervene, your neighbourhood officer will assess this on a case-by-case basis.
+In most cases, this will be your responsibility.
+However, there may be situations where we can step in.
+Your neighbourhood officer will assess this and make a decision on a case‑by‑case basis.

-• If you have any pests, such as birds, in your loft or chimney, please contact your local RSPCA for advice
+• If you have pests such as birds in your loft or chimney, please contact your local RSPCA for advice

-• If you live in a flat, the loft space is classed as a communal space, so please get in contact so we can get this looked into
+• If you live in a flat, the loft space is classed as a communal area.
+In this case, please contact us so we can arrange for this to be investigated

 As the seasons change, it’s normal to see more insects and wildlife around your home.
 This is part of nature and usually temporary, most activity will settle down after a few weeks.